Frequently Asked Questions

 Will I receive credit for AP courses?

 Advanced Placement (AP) credit enables SHA students to exempt themselves from introductory courses and instead enroll in advanced courses.
 If you receive credit, you may not enroll in a similar course for credit at Cornell unless the AP or International Credential credit is waived.
-Please review the guidelines outlined in the Courses of Study.
+Please review the guidelines outlined on the university Courses of Study website.

 - AP Microeconomics (a score of 4/5 will fulfill HADM 1410)

-- AP English Language and Composition or AP English Literature and Composition (a score of 5 will fulfill the First-Year Writing Seminar)
+- AP English Language and Composition or AP English Literature and Composition (a score of 5 will fulfill the First-Year Writing Seminar requirement)

 Please note that SHA students who receive AP Statistics credit (a score of 4 or 5) will receive credit toward free elective requirements only.
 All students must enroll in the SHA core course HADM 2010 - Hospitality Quantitative Analysis.